All Episodes

 Leo.

-You know those off those defense attorneys are going to focus on the assault that that Brooks made against these officers that led to the concussion.
+You know, those defense attorneys are going to focus on the assault that Brooks made against these officers that led to the concussion.

-And I will submit to you it's all political and that's wrong.
+And I would submit to you, it's all political and that's wrong.

 Well, I don't disagree with any of that.